-- The Scholastic Possible Fund, established by the Company to provide donations of quality books to children in underserved communities and in communities recovering from crises or natural disasters with the goal of improving global literacy, donating approximately 5 million books and over \$500,000 in cash to partners such as Save the Children, National Book Foundation, Toys for Tots, Share the Magic Foundation, Hindi's Libraries and Barbershop Books in fiscal 2023. - providing teachers with a free platform, ClassroomsCountTM, to raise funds for books and reading materials for their classrooms. - serving as the presenting sponsor of the Scholastic Art & Writing Awards, the largest creative scholarship program in the country, providing direct scholarships to approximately 100 students in fiscal 2023.
+- Scholastic Book Donations (formerly the Scholastic Possible Fund) provides donations of quality books to children in underserved communities and in communities recovering from crises or natural disasters, with the goal of improving global literacy; in fiscal 2024, the Company donated approximately 760,000 books and over \$1 million in cash to partners such as Save the Children, National Book Foundation, Toys for Tots, Share the Magic Foundation, and Pajama Program. - providing teachers with a free platform, ClassroomsCountTM, to raise funds for books and reading materials for their classrooms. - serving as the presenting sponsor of the Scholastic Art & Writing Awards, the largest creative scholarship program in the country, providing direct scholarships to approximately 100 students in fiscal 2024.